niklasf/birthdays/README.txt

 star sign.
 This is all configurable.

 You can also list the birthdays on blocks and pages using Views.
-You can filter by day. month and year, display only N upcoming birthdays and so on.
+You can filter by day, month and year, display only N upcoming birthdays and so on.

 It is optional to send users an email or execute another action on their birthday, and the administrator can receive periodic reminders of who are having